opensourcejay/opensourcejay/README.md

 I'm a tech strategist and engineer focused on making complex things simple and fun to work with.

-🧠 I share real-world projects and walkthroughs on [YouTube](https://youtube.com/@imjustablknerd) to help devs learn by building.
+🧠 I share real-world projects and walkthroughs to help devs learn by building.
 Whether it's web apps, AI tools, or creative experiments, I break it down in a way that makes sense.

 ---